-RANGE HISTORY
+RANGE MYSTERIES

-The mountains are beautiful, but they keep secrets.
 Not all who wander are lost... some are taken.

 Every peak has a shadow.
 For every breathtaking vista, there's a story that ends in silence.
 The official trail guides tell you about elevation and mileage.
 They don't tell you about the things you might see when you're alone, miles from any road, with the sun going down.
 This is the other history of the North Cascades.
 The one you're not supposed to know.